haripriyaM-ai/MODULE-8/Hackerrank:Find Students with the Second Lowest Grade.md

-# 🎓 Hackerrank:Python Program to Find Students with the Second Lowest Grade
+# EXP 38 Hackerrank:Python Program to Find Students with the Second Lowest Grade

 This program reads student names and their corresponding grades, identifies the **second lowest grade**, and prints the names of all students who have that grade in **alphabetical order**.

----

-## 🎯 Aim
+##  Aim

 To write a Python program to:
 - Read a list of students and their grades.
 - Identify the second lowest grade.
 - Print the names of students who have that grade, sorted alphabetically.

----

-## 🧠 Algorithm
+##  Algorithm

 1. **Read** an integer `n` representing the number of students.
 2. **Read** each student’s name and grade, and store them as a sublist inside a list.